Hexagon/croner/README.md

 	console.log('This will run every fifth second');
 });

-// Enumeration: What dates do the next 100 sundays occur at? const nextSundays = Cron('0 0 0 * * 7').enumerate(100);
+// Enumeration: What dates do the next 100 sundays occur on? const nextSundays = Cron('0 0 0 * * 7').enumerate(100);
 console.log(nextSundays);